Introduction to xllmnrd

-xllmnrd is an IPv6 LLMNR responder daemon for GNU/Linux operating systems.
-It allows Microsoft Windows clients to get the IPv6 addresses of a server on the same local network without any DNS configuration and effectively supplements IPv4‐only NetBIOS name resolution provided by Samba.
+xllmnrd is an independent LLMNR responder daemon (a.k.a. llmnrd) for IPv6 networks and currently supports GNU/Linux operating systems with plans to support others.
+It allows Microsoft Windows clients to get the IPv6 addresses of a server on the same local network without any DNS configuration and can supplement IPv4‐only NetBIOS name resolution provided mainly by Samba.

 The latest official release of xllmnrd is version 2.0 published on July 26, 2014.